-If you keep up on the ultrarunning scene, then there is little chance that you have not heard Jim Walmsley’s name at some point over the past year.
-Walmsley became a household name within the ultra community following the 2016 Western States 100 ultramarathon.
+If you keep up on the ultrarunning scene, there is little chance that you have not heard Jim Walmsley’s name at some point within the past year, wherein Walmsley became a household name within the ultra community following the 2016 Western States 100 ultramarathon.

 A relatively young ultrarunner, Walmsley broke out of the gates early that June morning and started putting some serious time between himself and others.
-As he passed through aid stations, people would be gossiping to one another, pontificating as to when he would bonk, learning the hard lesson of not underestimating this historic race.
+As he passed through aid stations, people would be gossiping to one another, pontificating as to when he would bonk.
 Walmsley was proving them wrong though, pushing a pace set to smash the course record, still 17 minutes ahead of it at mile 89, all the while putting an hour between himself and the runner in second place.
 However, he made a wrong turn around mile 92, running approximately 2 miles off course.
 Upon learning of his mistake, Walmsley felt mentally defeated.
 He still finished the race, finishing in 20th place, but felt that he had cheated himself of a superb opportunity.

 A new film from 9MindAsylum, Lighting the Fire: Wrong Turns, tells the story of his infamous wrong turn at the 2016 Western States, as well as providing a background as to the man behind the running accolades.
-After an honorable discharge from the Air Force following a DUI and the Air Force proficiency exam cheating scandal, Walmsley came upon hard times: he found himself reaching the depths of a ceaseless depression, becoming suicidal and finding little meaning in the ending of his previous career.
+After receiving an honorable discharge from the Air Force following a DUI and the Air Force proficiency exam cheating scandal, Walmsley came upon hard times: he found himself reaching the depths of a ceaseless depression, becoming suicidal over the end of his previous career.
 Upon the advice of a therapist, he delved back into the depths of distance running, finding that it provided him with a meditative adventure.